symmetriccurve/Interview-questions/Javascript Questions.md

 resolveRules(rules).then((res) => console.log(res));
 ```

+in the above example, promises is a array of promises, each promise takes different time to resolve, think of them as different data centers responding to the request.

+Now we take in the promises array into resolvePromises function, and here is where the magic happens.
+Please follow closely.

+First, we take all the promises and loop over(using forEach) the promises to get the response, we wrap all the promises inside an another high level parent promise, and let the child promises resolve one after other, which ever child is resolved first will notify the parent promise saying, `hey I got the data` by calling the parentResolve first.

+To give you a more mental modal, think of swimming lanes and each swimmer is a promise and a coach sitting watching over the race, the coach gives a whistle(parentResolve callback) to each swimmer(each promise) and ask to blow the whistle who ever crosses the finish line, the coach(parent promise) just listens to the whistle and stops the race immediately(early terminating the race by saving energy of other swimmers aka saving resources on the client machine to not wait for other request to complete)

+This might take a little while to sync in if you are new to promises

 ---

 ### What is Async and Await ?

+javascript is single threaded programming language and it utmost important to not block the single thread available so we make use of promises in combinations of callback functions to execute asynchronous flow.

+promise.

 **Await** keyword is valid only inside a Async function.
 Async is a function and await always followed by a promise.